 If you care about the Smith River, we encourage you to write a letter to the editor of your local newspaper, as well as to Governor Steve Bullock, your representatives, and also to Montana’s Department of Environmental Quality (DEQ).
-While DEQ is no longer accepting comments on the draft Environmental Impact Statement (DEIS) for a large copper mine a foreign-owned company is proposing in the headwaters of the Smith River, they still need to hear from you.
+While DEQ is no longer accepting comments on the Environmental Impact Statement (EIS) for the large copper mine a foreign-owned company is proposing in the headwaters of the Smith River, they still need to hear from you.
 The EIS process is meant to evaluate the real risks this mine poses to the surrounding environment, especially water and wildlife, as well as the recreational economy connected to the Smith River.
 However, we feel this EIS drastically misses the mark and we will be seeking legal recourse to protect the Smith any way we can.

-In its haste to complete this draft EIS, the DEQ claims that this mine will not harm the Smith River.
-A closer look at the draft EIS says otherwise.
+In its Final EIS, DEQ claims that this mine will not harm the Smith River.
+A closer look at the EIS says otherwise.
 Here are significant reasons that this is the wrong mine in the wrong place:

 - This mine seriously risks reducing flows and increasing pollution of the Smith River’s most important trout spawning tributary.
 The company and the DEIS grossly underestimate how much groundwater connected to the Smith River headwaters will flow into the mine and have to be treated to remove contamination.

 - The water the company plans to pump back into Smith River tributaries so they don’t dry up due to mining activities is highly likely to contain more acidity, nitrate, and toxins than the DEIS admits.
 In addition, that replacement water will be warmer than natural stream water.
 All of those changes in water quality are harmful to aquatic life, fish, and stream habitat.